 Sex, sexuality and relationships: developing confidence and discernment when assessing lesbian and gay prospective adopters.

-Cocker, Christine and Cosis-Brown, Helen (2010) Sex, sexuality and relationships: developing confidence and discernment when assessing lesbian and gay prospective adopters.
+Cocker, Christine and Brown, H. C. (2010) Sex, sexuality and relationships: developing confidence and discernment when assessing lesbian and gay prospective adopters.
 Adoption and Fostering, 34 (1). pp. 20-32.
 ISSN 0308-5759

 Full text is not in this repository.

 Brown and Cocker (2008) have argued that in the assessment of prospective lesbian and gay adopters, struggling with complexities is crucial for safe and effective assessment of suitability to be realised.
 This appreciation of the complexity of practice has been articulated in the Independent Inquiry into the Circumstances of Child Sexual Abuse by Two Foster Carers in Wakefield (Parrott et al, 2007).
 The report noted that the ‘homosexuality’ of the foster carers became the primary focus of social work anxiety.
 This happened at the expense of holistic considerations of both the carers’ potential and their actual foster care practice.
 Although these findings relate to foster care, they are transferable to the adoption field.
 The authors of the Inquiry emphasised the importance of ‘discrimination’ in practice, arguing that ‘discrimination’ was essential for discerning and analytical assessment, support and supervision.
 This article by Christine Cocker and Helen Cosis Brown

 |Keywords (uncontrolled):||adoption, assessment, discernment, discrimination, gay men, lesbians, sex, sexuality|

-|Research Areas:||School of Health and Education|
+|Research Areas:||A. > School of Health and Education|

-|Deposited On:||17 Jun 2010 15:27|
+|Date Deposited:||17 Jun 2010 15:27|